Badgerati/smtpy/README.md

 Next, you might need to edit the config file:

  * Open the smtpy_config.py file.
- * Edit the database path to point to where you want to database to be, and its name.
+ * Edit the database path to point to where you want the database to be, and its name.
  * Edit the svc_name, svc_display_name and svc_description options in both the smtp and api sections.
  * Edit the host/port in the smtp section for where you want the smtp server to listen for incoming email.
  * Edit the host/port in the api section from where you want the JSON REST API to be accessible.